ildanaruzybayeva/messenger-react-nodejs/README.md

  **************************

- The server is deployed to Heroku
+ -The server is deployed to Heroku
- The client is deployed to Netlify
+ -The client is deployed to Netlify